-When you're trying to grow a following on Instagram, you depend on hashtags and engagement to expand your audience and reach.
+When you're trying to grow a following on Instagram, you depend on Explore and hashtag pages to expand your audience and reach.
 So it can feel more than a little disheartening when it suddenly seems like your content isn't showing up anywhere.

-If you feel like your posts are receiving fewer likes and comments, or aren't appearing for certain hashtags, you might be shadowbanned.
+If you feel like your posts are receiving fewer likes and comments suddenly, or aren't appearing for certain hashtags or on the Explore page, you might be shadowbanned.

-From Instagram's point of view, shadowbanning makes sense.
+From Instagram's perspective, the objective of hiding "inappropriate" content makes sense (although its enforcement has been criticized.)
 Shadowbanning allows Instagram to filter out accounts that don't comply with their terms.
-Some people use inauthentic measures to expand their Instagram following, like automated bots or hundreds of hashtags irrelevant to their content.
-If that's the case, it seems only fair for Instagram to block those accounts, so users can continue receiving genuine and helpful content.
+Some people use inauthentic measures to expand their Instagram following, like buying followers or using hundreds of hashtags that are irrelevant to their content.
+If that's the case, it makes sense that Instagram hides content from those accounts so that only genuine and helpful content is promoted to users.

-It's important to note that Instagram changes its algorithm often, so those alterations could be the reason you have witnessed a drop in your engagement.
-However, there's a possibility shadowbanning is a real tactic meant to hide users' content from the wider Instagram audience, and if you're being shadowbanned, it's important you take the necessary measures to get your content seen.
+However, shadowbanning could be a real tactic meant to hide users' content from the wider Instagram audience, and if you're being shadowbanned, it's important you take the necessary measures to get your content seen.

 Let's explore how to know if you're shadowbanned, as well as our tips for getting yourself off the list.